ssilverman/QNEthernet/README.md

 * `clear()`: Clears the outgoing and incoming buffers.
 * `data()`: Returns a pointer to the frame data.
 * `destinationMAC()`: Returns a pointer to the destination MAC.
+* `droppedReceiveCount()`: Returns the total number of dropped received frames since reception was started.
+Note that this is the count of dropped frames at the layer above the driver.
 * `endFrame()`: Sends the frame.
 This returns whether the send was successful.
 A frame must have been started, its data length must be in the range 14-1514 for non-VLAN frames or 18-1518 for VLAN frames, and Ethernet must have been